AWSComprehendCreateDocumentClassifierRequest

 var languageCode: AWSComprehendLanguageCode { get set }

-Indicates the mode in which the classifier will be trained.
-The classifier can be trained in multi-class mode, which identifies one and only one class for each document, or multi-label mode, which identifies one or more labels for each document.
-In multi-label mode, multiple labels for an individual document are separated by a delimiter.
+• Indicates the mode in which the classifier will be trained.
+The classifier can be trained in multi-class (single-label) mode or multi-label mode.
+Multi-class mode identifies a single class label for each document and multi-label mode identifies one or more class labels for each document.
+Multiple labels for an individual document are separated by a delimiter.
 The default delimiter between labels is a pipe (|).

 Declaration